The Ultimate Guide to Candidate Experience

 The metric called time per stage indicates the average amount of time it takes a candidate to go from one recruitment process step to the following one.
 By ignoring this metric, you might end up not being aware of some inefficiencies in your process.
 Analyzing the time needed per stage, you might be able to locate some bottlenecks.
 This could help you understand the areas your teams should be focusing on.

-1. As mentioned in the article 7 Metrics for Discussing Candidate Experience With Your Boss, your applicants’ experience starts before they send their CV and cover letter your way.
+1. Your applicants’ experience starts before they send their CV and cover letter your way.
 For this, we can dedicate our focus to Pre-Candidate Experience, too.
 Your candidate might start getting to know you through reviews or articles about your business.
 Therefore, this metric concentrates on your candidate marketing efforts.

 2. The number of applicants per open position should let you understand how appetizing your job openings are.
 If you don’t have nearly enough applicants, you might want to adjust your marketing efforts.
-For benchmarking purposes, the report Hiring & Recruiting Statistics: Job Search, Interview, Resume Stats 2019 indicates that each corporate job offer attracts an average of 250 curricula.
+For benchmarking purposes, the report 2019 HR Statistics: Job Search, Hiring, Recruiting & Interviews indicates that each corporate job offer attracts an average of 250 curricula.
 Not estimating your candidates per open position can lead to issues.
 Notably, it could mean your online vacancies are not visible enough.

 3. Your page conversion rate tells you how many of the job applicants that visited your vacancy page actually applied for that position.
 Your communication might be not appealing enough, or perhaps the offered salary is too low?
 Either way, if too little people convert, this will drag the recruitment process.
 The formula for it is:

 4. Another vital element to consider in nowadays’ world is mobile readiness.
 Need-to-Know Mobile Recruitment Stats says that out of all job seekers who own a smartphone, 78% of them would use it to apply for jobs!
 However, only 13% of companies are investing in mobile recruitment.
+The Importance of Mobile on the Job Apply Process recommends putting in place a “nothing-but-mobile” apply.
 To measure how mobile-ready you are, you can take advantage of Google’s Search Console with their Mobile-Friendly Test.
 You should examine your career site with this tool.

 5. To understand what percentage of candidates started applying, but then gave up, calculate your abandonment rate.
 Improving this metric allows you to improve your candidate experience.
 Furthermore, it lets you gain easier access to high-end talent: skilled candidates will not tolerate a less than great application process.
 Amongst others, this can be interrelated with your application time and mobile readiness.
 But also, it can be influenced by the amount of unnecessary information the candidate might not be comfortable sharing with you.
 It is notably frustrating for candidates, for example, to have to upload their CV during an online application, to then have to answer questions about it in the following page.